Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Device Identification and Message Decoding

-We can perform device index estimation for every frequency bin.
-Suppose a bin is singleton, the device that is hashed to it can be reliably detected.
-However, it may produce false alarms for multiton and zeroton bins.
-We need to provide a mechanism to verify if the estimated index comes from a singleton bin.
-We refer to this process as singleton verification.

-We generate $C_2$ symbols with $\dot{g}^c_{k}$ being i.i.d.
-Rademacher variables, i.e., $\mathsf{P} \{\dot{g}_k^c = \pm 1 \} = 1/2$.
-Consider the analysis on a fixed bin $b$.
-First, we claim bin $b$ is a zeroton if the energy of $\dot{\bY}_b$ is low enough.
-Suppose $\hat{k}$ is the estimated index from bin $b$.
+First, we declare subcarrier $b$ is a zeroton \LL{if $\Vert\dot{\bY}_b\Vert^2<\eta$, where $\eta$ is some constant threshold}.
+Otherwise, we attempt to estimate the index using the method described in Section~\ref{sec:device_identification}, assuming subcarrier $b$ is a singleton.
+Suppose $\hat{k}$ is the estimated index.
 We perform the following validation process.
 We estimate the nonzero signal as